evanriley12/ThePlanners-PKI-Room-Scheduler/README.md

 Frontend Docs: https://evanriley12.github.io/Rescheduler-Frontend-Docs/index.html

 # Usage instructions:
-- This project is designed to be used with the auto generated schedule csv files from the registrar
+- This project is designed to be used with the auto generated schedule csv files from the registrar (A copy of one such file can be found in pkiclassroomrescheduler/src/resources/Spring2023.csv)
 - Access the deployed application on a web browser
 - Select a file (The csv containing the schedule that needs classes moved)
 - Upload the file, this will populate the dropdown with all of the sections that can be resechduled